obiwankenoobi/-next-express-boilerplate/README.md

 ### notes
 * to run this project you must have Mongo installed on your machine.
-* to use the activation feature you much have SMTP provider and update the fields in [server/config.js](/server/config.js)
+* to use the activation feature you must have SMTP provider and update the fields in [server/config.js](/server/config.js)
 * to run on real server (not `localhost`) you must update all `proccess.env` fields inside [server/config.js](/server/config.js)